Drum Creek Treaty: The Drum Creek Treaty of 1870

 And be it further enacted, That there be, and is hereby, appropriated, out of any money in the Treasury not otherwise appropriated, as compensation to Osages for the stock and farming utensils which the United States agreed to furnish them by the second article of the treaty of January eleven, eighteen hundred and thirty-nine, and which were only in part furnished, twenty thousand dollars; and as compensation for the saw and grist mill(s) which the United States agreed by said treaty to maintain for them fifteen years, and which were only maintained five years, ten thousand dollars; which sums shall be expended, under the direction of the Secretary of the Interior, in the following manner: Twelve thousand dollars in erecting agency buildings, a warehouse, and blacksmith's dwellings, and a blacksmith shop, and the remaining eighteen thousand dollars in the erection of a schoolhouse and church, and a saw and grist mill at their new home in the Indian Territory.

-This legislation led to the Drum Creek Treaty of 1870 with the signing of this treaty completed on September 10, 1870.
+This legislation led to the Drum Creek Treaty of 1870 which was signed on September 10, 1870.
+Only those two sections of the legislation were part of the treaty.
+Osages signing the treaty included the chiefs George Beaver, Che-she-wah-ton-kah, Black Dog II, Hard Rope, Ne-kah-wah-she-tun-kah, and his brother Joseph Pawnee-no-pashe, "Governor Joe."

-"When the ratification of the treaty fell upon the shoulders of the U.S. Congress, it would be Kansas Senator Sidney Clarke who would raise the loudest voice, not in the name of the railroad but in the rights of the agrarian settlers.
-He insisted that the Osage lands be open for settlement instead of deeded to a railroad company.
-Saying that the sale of the Osage lands to the railroad was an unjustifiable abuse to the settlers, Clarke was able to get the treaty withdrawn from the senate in 1869, shortly after President Ulysses S. Grant had come to the presidency.
-In return, Clarke in July 1870 would offer an Indian appropriation bill, asking that the Osage Diminished Reserve be open to settlement at $1.25 per acre.
-Congress quickly ratified Clarke's Indian appropriation bill, and settlement immediately sprang up while the railroad continued its southward progression.
-President Grant, upon signing the bill, authorized the removal of the Osages to a new home in Indian Territory, now present-day Oklahoma.
-Clarke's bill was the predecessor to the Drum Creek Treaty of 1870."